Daniel R. Crissinger

 Crissinger was born in Marion County, Ohio, in 1860.
 He received a bachelor’s degree from Buchtel College.

 In 1886, Crissinger began practicing law in Marion, Ohio.
 He served as a prosecutor for two terms and a city solicitor for three terms.
-After his time as city solicitor, he was general counsel for Marion Steam Shovel Co., for 22 years.
+After his time as city solicitor, he was general counsel for Marion Steam Shovel Co., for twenty-two years.
 He also supervised City National Bank of Marion, which later became National City Bank & Trust Co.

 Crissinger served as Comptroller of the Currency before becoming chairman of the Federal Reserve Board.
 Although some later chairmen focused on spurring economic expansion, he took a more traditional approach that focused on providing easy credit through lower interest rates.